 - Closing.
 The closing begins with announcements about special events, coming activities, the theme for the next month, and the date of the next pack meeting, followed by a closing ceremony.

 - After the Meeting.
-After the pack meeting, many packs provide refreshments for an informal fellowship session, and the leaders and boys help to put the meeting space back in order.
+After the pack meeting, many packs provide refreshments for an informal fellowship session, and the leaders and Cub Scouts help to put the meeting space back in order.

 The outline above describes a typical pack meeting but is not mandatory.
 The pack meeting can be varied and adapted to suit the needs of the pack or those of a specific activity.